Category Archives: DANCING IN THE CABBAGE PATCH

 KENTUCKY STATE FENCE LAWS 1942 –

-By the 1930’s and 40’s the Kentucky regulations controlling the free-roaming movement of livestock had been addressed and there were laws that prohibited free-ranging animals and addressed strays and trespassing.
+By the 1930’s and 40’s the Kentucky regulations controlling the free-roaming movement of livestock had been addressed and some laws prohibited free-ranging animals and addressed stray animals and trespassing.

-The laws governing stray animals and trespass are spelled out in the State’s Fence Laws, State of Kentucky These laws went into effect in 1942
+The laws governing stray animals and trespass were spelled out in the State’s Fence Laws, State of Kentucky These laws went into effect in 1942

 If the owner or bailee of livestock has a lawful fence, and his or her livestock break through or over the fence and upon the premises of another which are not enclosed by a lawful fence, he or she shall not be responsible for the first trespass but shall be liable for all subsequent trespasses.